 ANT 207.
-SOURCES OF INDIAN TRADITION......3 credit hours

-An introduction to the traditions of India with emphasis on the role experiential knowledge has played in Indian culture.
-The art, science and philosophy of meditation and yoga will be examined.
+SOURCES OF INDIAN TRADITION 3 credit hours An introduction to the traditions of India with emphasis on the role experiential knowledge has played in Indian culture.
+The art. science and philosophy of Indian classical dance, yoga and meditation will be examined.